Alaqian/MongoDB-Queries/README.txt

 INTSTRUCTIONS:
 --------------

-To run the question 2 script, make sure you run this on command prompt to import the data:
+To run the question 2 scripts, make sure you run this on command prompt to import the data:
 `mongoimport --db aaz7118_db --collection restaurants --file restaurants.json`

 edit the above command at `--file <file relative path>` if the file is another directory or has another name.

-You can then run the script using this command:
+You can then run any of the scripts using this command:
 `mongo < q2_verbose.js`

 There are four versions of the script, you can run any one you like: